Deathstalkr1/Better-MPV-Config/README.md

 ### Windows Users

-Extract the ZIP in the releases section to the location: `%APPDATA%/mpv/`
+* Extract the files in the releases section to the location: `%APPDATA%/mpv/`
+* mpv.conf goes into root, shaders go into `%APPDATA%/mpv/shaders/`

 ### Linux Users